RenRMT/ExcelStarch/docs/guide_branding.md

 Public Const colorPrimary As Long = 12285696  'RGB(0, 119, 187)
 ```

-> The comment is documentation only — it does not affect the value.
-Keep it accurate.
+> The comment is documentation only and does not affect the value.

 ### Colour ramps

-Each of the seven hues has a 7-step sequential ramp (`ramp<Hue>1` through `ramp<Hue>7`, where 1 = lightest and 7 = darkest).
-If the brand has fewer signature hues, replace the unused ramp sets with monochrome or neutral scales — the names must remain the same because `LoadPalette` in `modRamp.bas` references them.
+Each of the seven hues has a 7-step sequential ramp (`rampX1` through `rampX7`, where 1 = lightest and 7 = darkest).
+If the brand has fewer signature hues, replace the unused ramp sets with monochrome or neutral scales.
+The names of the constants mustnott be changed as they are referenced directly in other modules.

 ---

 ## 7 — Logo: `modEmbeddedImages.bas`

-The logo is embedded as a Base64-encoded string directly in the VBA module.
-This avoids any file-path dependency — the add-in is self-contained.
+The logo is embedded as a Base64-encoded string directly in the VBA module to avoid dependencies on external files.

 ### Step 1 — Prepare the image